Wensber/TextTheSpire/README.md

 This window is used to display all choices that can be made.
 Choices that can be made are usually but not always displayed with a number followed by a description of the choice.
 More details in the Controls section.
+During a run you will be returning to this window very often and usually right after a non combat command unless you've memorized the choices to be made.
 While in the shop screen choices will be followed by the price of the choice.
 When choosing a map node to go to the choices include the node type and X coordinate.
+When selecting a card from a grid or your hand it will show the number of already selected cards and which type of selection it is, hand or grid.
+Hand selection will also show the number of selections you need to make and a brief reason for selection.
 While on the main menu it will display choice on continuing, starting, or restarting a run.
 It will also display information on the unlock status of characters and their ascensions.